General

 What does a complaint or claim against a Government Entity mean?

-A written expression of dissatisfaction specifying the actions or decisions taken by the Government Entity which adversely affected the complainant’s or claimant’s legal position or interests, along with the remedies which the complainant or claimant are seeking from the Government Entity
+A written expression of dissatisfaction specifying the actions or decisions taken by the Government Entity which adversely affected the complainant’s or claimant’s legal position or interests, along with the remedies which the complainant or claimant is seeking from the Government Entity

 Which Government Entities can I file a complaint or claim against?